vladarama/color-palette/README.md

 # Color Palette Generator

-Color Palette Generator is a personal project that utilizes OpenAI's API and the Davinci-003 model to create a user-friendly web app for generating color palettes based on user prompts.
+Color Palette Generator is a project that utilizes OpenAI's API and the Davinci-003 model to create a user-friendly web app for generating color palettes based on user prompts.
 It takes a verbal description of a color palette and returns a list of colors with their hexadecimal codes.
 Users can then view, copy, and utilize these colors for their own creative design projects.

 ![Google Brand Colors](./sc/google.png)
 ![Neon Color Palette](./sc/neon.png)